 The Natural History Study

-Dr. Wendy Chung and her team at the Chung Lab at Columbia University are leading the efforts to complete a Natural History Study.
+Dr. Wendy Chung and her team (the study began at Columbia University and is being continued at Boston Childrenโ€™s Hospital) are leading the efforts to complete a Natural History Study.
 The goal of the study is to identify similarities and differences between individuals with MAPK8IP3 gene variants to develop best practice guidelines and study the syndrome over time.
 Researchers collect data from participants and follow participants over time to learn more about MAPK8IP3.
-The study complies with the ethical and privacy policies of Columbia University’s Institutional Review Board.
+You can choose to participate in the online portion (free) only or both the online and the in-person assessment portions of the study.